5 ways to influence champion lifetime value

 Christian explains, “If there's a new decision-maker, a rev ops or a finance leader, the first thing they do is evaluate what tools they currently have and which tools they don’t need.

-“When a decision is made, it can be challenging to change it.
+“Once a decision-maker reaches a conclusion, changing it becomes difficult.
 So, it's advisable to be proactive and have a conversation with the new decision-maker beforehand, and share the value and ROI of your product to their business before they make a decision that may not be favorable to you.”

 “Then, the second piece is wherever John is now going”, adds Christian.
 “That's where we put the new SDR or AE on that account, saying, 'Hey, here's the previous CSM.
 Check in with them.'”